Is Istanbul safe for new and unexpecting travelers?

 - The United States Security Service assesses Turkey at Level 2, indicating travelers should exercise increased caution.
 Some areas outside of the Istanbul Consular District have higher Travel Advisory level designations.

-Istanbul is currently recognized as one of the top 25 brands of the world and on its own journey to becoming a smart city that can compete with other major cities around the world.
+Istanbul is recognized as one of the top 25 world city brands on its own journey to becoming a smart city that can compete with major cities around the world.

 However, it’s still seen by some visitors as a more dangerous place than Gibraltar or Latvia, despite having a lower homicide rate than both.